 So, is your vehicle’s engine is running with, a stuttering or knocking sound.
 Then, it is possible that, one cylinder is not firing correctly.
 Consequently, leading to gas condensing in the faulty cylinder and draining into your oil pan.
-Accurately diagnosing this problem requires some specialised testing equipment and needs to be done by a trained mechanic.
+Accurately diagnosing this problem, requires some specialized testing equipment and; needs to be done by a trained mechanic.

 The gasket that sits between the engine block and cylinder head can blow; leading to coolant leaking into the oil or exhaust fumes, being pushed into the coolant system.

 Driving with a blown head gasket, can easily ruin the engine, leading to costly repairs.
 Your mechanic can run a compression test on your engine; if there is a leak in the head gasket, the compression will be lower than expected.

 - Mechanical fuel pumps.

 - Badly adjusted carburetor (Gas could also leak into your intake manifold, if there is a carburetor problem).

 If a large amount of gas does get into the oil, change the oil immediately, upon fixing the problem.

 Fuel Injected and Newer Engines